 We also work with regional and national funding partners to offer sponsored places for those working in different sectors, such as co-operatives, digital technology, heritage, local development, and food & farming.

 The BeyondHere Fellowship is a small grants programme to fund individuals to undertake place-based research that connects people and places with new economic models and approaches across the UK.

 New Economy Youth is an inspiring programme specifically for young people (18-30 year olds) who are developing enterprise-led and placemaking approaches to address local challenges.
-During the seven week programme there will be workshops that will develop participant’s understanding of how co-operatives can transform their local economy, get connected to inspiring peers, build confidence and leadership skills, and increase opportunities and networks.Find out more…
+During the seven week programme there are workshops that develop participants' understanding of how co-operatives can transform their local economy, get connected to inspiring peers, build confidence and leadership skills, and increase opportunities and networks.Find out more…

 Our annual festival is a unique three days of inspiring conversations, interactive workshops, virtual reality experiences, live podcasts, idea surgeries, crowdfunding, sustainable food, craft beer, and live music.

-We launched the festival on 16-18 July 2019 in Somerset and are currently working on plans for next year’s festival.
+The 2020 festival is 1-3 September.
 If you’re interested in becoming involved as a financial sponsor, exhibitor, or event partner, get in touch with our team via firstname.lastname@example.org.

 UnFound, a partnership between Stir to Action and Co-operatives UK, is a support programme for tech founders and startups looking for a different way to create and run digital platform businesses.

 In 2018 we hosted an eight-week accelerator for a cohort of platform co-operatives in Manchester and London, offering masterclasses, mentoring, and a live fundraising event.